Gembah raises $11M to ‘democratize product innovation’ – TechCrunch

 It currently has 300 active customers, though it was yet to achieve profitability — hence the new round.
 “Since most of our customers are e-commerce companies we benefited from the accelerated growth of e-commerce,” CEO and co-founder Henrik Johansson tells TechCrunch.
 “Supply chains have been impacted to some degree, but as the global supply chain gets more complex and many companies want to diversify outside of China, they need help to navigate that change, and Gembah can help with that transition.”

 The funding will go toward increasing the company’s engineering team.
-At present, Gembah has 55 employees in the U.S, and 19 in other locations, including Asia and Mexico.
+At present, Gembah has 55 employees in the U.S., and 19 in other locations, including Asia and Mexico.
 The new headcount will be focused on growing the marketplace, supply chain workflow and machine-learning capabilities.
 Gembah will also look to grow its global network and make additional hires in marketing and UI/UX.

-“Gembah is a true innovator poised to help businesses capitalize on the growth of global eCommerce,” ATX Venture Partners’ Chris Shonksaid in a statement.
+“Gembah is a true innovator poised to help businesses capitalize on the growth of global eCommerce,” ATX Venture Partners’ Chris Shonk said in a statement.
 “The Gembah marketplace promises to unlock virtually unlimited entrepreneurial equity by enabling a whole new breed of creators to enter the market.”